 US Patent Search by Number

 The third link on the LHS column below Advanced Search will help you find a granted US patent by number.
 Just click on it and you will be presented with a search box where you have to enter the number of the patent you want to read.
-A screenshot below for the help:
+I have added a screenshot below for reference.

 I hope this gives you an idea on how to search for granted patents in the free database of the USPTO.
 In a similar manner, you can conduct a search to find published patent applications by clicking on the links under Appft: Applications column.